How Much Does It Cost to Remodel Kitchen in Florida? (2026 Guide)

 3. Check for a local business tax receipt.
 This confirms they are registered locally, not a storm chaser from out of state.

-4. Get 3–4 written estimates with line-item breakdowns.
-Include material brand, cabinet type, labor, timeline, and warranty.
+4. Get 3–4 written estimates with line-item breakdowns — materials, labor, permit fees, disposal, timeline, and warranty.

 5. Check reviews on Google and BBB.
 Look for patterns in complaints, not just star ratings.

 6. Never pay more than 10% upfront.
 Florida Statute 489.126 restricts contractor deposits.
-Payment should tie to milestones: deposit, demolition complete, mid-project, final inspection passed.
+Payment should tie to milestones: deposit, demolition, rough-in, final.

 7. Get everything in writing.
 Contract must include: scope, material specs, dates, payment schedule, warranty terms, permit responsibility, and cleanup plan.